Brendan Donovan Player Props: Cardinals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.62 team ERA ranks third across all MLB pitching staffs.
+- The Rangers have the fourth-ranked team ERA across all MLB pitching staffs (3.63).

-- Rangers pitchers combine to surrender 52 home runs (0.9 per game), the least in the league.
+- Rangers pitchers combine to give up 55 home runs (0.9 per game), the second-fewest in baseball.

-- Dunning (4-1 with a 2.06 ERA and 32 strikeouts in 48 2/3 innings pitched) gets the start for the Rangers, his sixth of the season.
+- Gray makes the start for the Rangers, his 12th of the season.
+He is 6-1 with a 2.51 ERA and 51 strikeouts in 64 2/3 innings pitched.

-- In his last outing on Wednesday against the Detroit Tigers, the right-hander went five innings, allowing three earned runs while surrendering seven hits.
+- The righty's last appearance was on Saturday against the Seattle Mariners, when he tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.